|Guide||♦||94 Triplogs||0 Topics|

-The Green Mountain trail is fully described on this website and I reference you to that description for details.
-Briefly, the Green Mountain trail takes off from the Catalina Highway and runs mostly east and south, offering different views of the Catalinas that what most are used to.
-It descends nearly the whole way too, so you gotta climb on the way back.
-There are areas along the way that were burned in the fires and the recovery process is underway.
+The Green Mountain Trail #21 is fully described on HAZ, and I refer you to that guide for details.
+Briefly, the Green Mountain Trail takes off from the Catalina Highway and runs mostly east and south, offering different Catalina views than what most are used to.
+It descends nearly the whole way, so you gotta climb on the way back.
+There are areas along the way that the forest burned in the fires, and the recovery process is underway.
 The trail is always easy to follow.
-Along the way there will be two signed takeoff points for the Brush Corrals trail, at roughly 0.2 miles and 1.2 miles from the trailhead.
+Along the way, there will be two signed takeoff points for the Brush Corral Trail #19, at roughly 0.2 miles and 1.2 miles from the trailhead.
 Just follow the route of Green Mountain.
 There are frequent views north and east, which tend to be very long.

 Just past the signed takeoff for Maverick Spring, you will reach a nice saddle with a sign pointing the way to the General Hitchcock campground.
 This is Bear Saddle and you will know when you are here.
-To the left is Guthrie Mountain and there is actually a little tin homemade sign nailed to a tree indicating the use path to it's peak.
+To the left is Guthrie Mountain, and there is a little tin homemade sign nailed to a tree indicating the use path to its peak.
 This is roughly 2 miles from the upper Green Mountain trailhead.

 Jump on the path to Guthrie Mountain.
-It is actually pretty easy to follow, I was surprised at this.
-There are cairns present too, though they are not really necessary.
-There is a lot of interesting red rock on Guthrie, I'm not sure why.
+I was surprised, it is pretty easy to follow.
+There are cairns present too, though they are not necessary.
+There is a lot of interesting red rock on Guthrie, and I'm not sure why.
 The route to the peak is about 1 mile in total.
-The path climbs to the ridge and runs it for a while offering you views of your goal.
-It then descends down a small saddle before climbing back up to the summit proper.
+The path climbs to the ridge and runs it for a while, offering you views of your goal.
+It then descends a small saddle before climbing back up to the summit proper.
 It's a decent little climb.
 The last part of the climb before the top is a little exposed up some slick red-colored rock.
-It's a very short segment though, then up to the forested summit.
-If you scramble around you can climb up some boulders and get outstanding views of the eastern Catalinas, as well as north.
+It's a very short segment, though, then up to the forested summit.
+If you scramble around, you can climb up some boulders and get outstanding views of the eastern Catalinas, as well as north.
 Not the typical stuff I'm used to seeing up here.
 Worth it just for that.

-To get back just retrace your steps and remember that there is some good climbing to do on the way back. - Jun 20 2007 fricknaley
+To get back, retrace your steps and remember that there is some good climbing to do on the way back.